-To increase your store’s visibility on Google, you need to publish insightful content on your blog.
+To improve your Shopify SEO, you need to regularly publish insightful content on your blog.

 Thankfully, Shopify has an out-of-the-box blogging feature.
 You can access it by navigating to Online Store >> Blog posts

-For best results, create content around keywords that you are targeting.
+For best results, create content around the keywords that you are targeting.

-For example, if you sell women sweatpants, blog posts with the following titles could work real good:
+For example, if you sell women’s sweatpants, blog posts with the following titles could work really well:

 - 10 best sweatpant outfit ideas